changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-windows-portal-create-fqdn.md

 <properties
-   pageTitle="Azure ポータルでの VM の FQDN の作成 | Microsoft Azure" description="Azure ポータルで仮想マシンに基づいて、リソース マネージャーの完全修飾ドメイン名 (FQDN) を作成する方法を説明します。" services="virtual-machines-windows"
-   documentationCenter=""
-   authors="iainfoulds"
+   pageTitle="Create FQDN for a VM in Azure portal | Microsoft Azure" description="Learn how to create a Fully Qualified Domain Name or FQDN for a Resource Manager based virtual machine in the Azure portal." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"